 Performance Measure Standard Met A-B Tech Results 1.
-Progress of Basic Skills Students Standard: 75% making progress YES 80% making progress 2.
+Progress of Basic Skills Students YES 80% making progress Standard: 75% making progress 2.
 Passing Rates for Licensure and Certification Exams for First-Time Test Takers YES 93% aggregate passing rate Standard: 80% aggregate passing rate 3.
-Performance of College Transfer Students 4.
+Performance of College Transfer Students YES 91.3% of college transfer students had a GPA of 2.0 or above Standard: 83% with a GPA of 2.0 or higher after two semesters 4.
 Passing Rates of Students in Developmental Courses YES 91% passing rate Standard: 75% passing rate with a grade of "C" or better.
-5. Success of Developmental Students in Subsequent College Courses YES 80% Pass Rate Standard : 80% of students who took developmental courses will perform which the developmental course serves as a prerequisite ass the "gatekeep er" English and/or mathematics course 6.
-Satisfaction of Completers and Non-Completers YES 96% satisfaction rate Standard: 90% satisfied with the quality of college programs and see ervices 7.
-Curriculum Student Retention and Graduation YES 72% retention, graduation or transfer rate Standard: 65% of fall degree seeking students will either re-enroll, transfer or gradua te by the subsequent fall 8.
+5. Success of Developmental Students in Subsequent College Courses YES 80% Pass Rate Standard : 80% of students who took developmental courses will perfor which the developmental course serves as a prerequisite ass the "gatekeep er" English and/or mathematics course 6.
+Satisfaction of Completers and Non-Completers YES 96% satisfaction rate Standard: 90% satisfied with the quality of college programs and se rvices 7.
+Curriculum Student Retention and Graduation YES 72% retention, graduation or transfer rate Standard: 72% of fall degree seeking students will either re-enroll, t ransfer or gradua te by the subsequent fall 8.
 Business/Industry Satisfaction with Services Provided YES 93% satisfaction rate Standard: 90% of respondents will rate services provided as "very good" or "excelle ent"